 Zoning Board of Appeals

-- Meetings are held the 3rd Thursday of every month (except December) Please Note: due to the unpredictability of the COVID pandemic, please view the most current posting of the ZBA agenda on the Town's webpage for the time and location of meetings.
+- Meetings are held the 3rd Thursday of every month (except December) Please view the most current posting of the ZBA agenda on the Town's webpage for the time and location of meetings.

 Agendas are available prior to the meetings.
 Minutes are available following approval.